BlueRoseStory/AzureRest/README.md

-# azcrud
+# AzureRest
-Crud operations with Cosmos using Azure Functions
+Azure functions CRUD operations with Cosmos DB.
+Table Storage is also used for tracking all changes.

 ## Response Objects
 We are trying to keep things simple by following this [JSend](https://github.com/omniti-labs/jsend) specification.
 It appears to be a subset of the [json Api](https://jsonapi.org/) specification.
 If we decide to add additional properties, we will use what is defined in the **json Api**.